 - lengthening lifespan

-Most of these claims however are not backed by human clinical research.
+Most of these claims, however are not backed by human clinical research.

 Natural Electrolytes & Antioxidants

 Because it contains minerals, fulvic acids can also be considered natural organic electrolytes, helping cells stay healthy and transporting nerve signals throughout the body.
-The BOO company claims their supplement has “the most powerful electrolyte in existence.”
+The BOO company claims its supplement has “the most powerful electrolyte in existence.”
 That's a bold claim.
 Fulvic acid does have over 70 minerals and trace minerals.
 Minerals do function as electrolytes.
 But do its minerals work better than other minerals?